MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 This will send a request to App Center and display an update dialog in case there's a new release available.

 > [!NOTE]
 > A manual check for update call works even when automatic updates are enabled.
 A manual check for update is ignored if another check is already being performed.
-The manual check for update will not be processed if the user has postponed updates (unless the latest version is a mandatory update).
+The manual check for update won't be processed if the user has postponed updates (unless the latest version is a mandatory update).

 ## Customize or localize the in-app update dialog